r1pk/filmtab-server/README.md

 #### Client communication

 Communication with the clients in the room is performed mainly by updating the room state which is later synchronized for each client by Colyseus.js.
-The exceptions to the above rule are the two events described below:
+The exceptions to the above rule are the three events described below.

+- `video::request_progress` - Event is emitted only after new user has joined the room.
+It is used to request inform users that they should send their current progress of the video in the previous `video::current_progress` event.
-- `video::current_video_progress` - Event sends the calculated video progress to a new user who joins the room while watching the video.
+- `video::current_progress` - Event sends current progress of the video to the client.
 - `chat::message` - Event sends the parsed message that was received from a single client to every client in that room.

 ## Server monitor